”Our ultimate goal, after all, is notAtul GawandeBeing Mortal: Medicine and What Matters in the End

 Frequently Asked Questions

-(depending on the type of case), and .56 cents per mile for mileage reimbursement.
-This is the standard rate for professional guardians and geriatric case managers.
+We bill $105hr and .655 cents per mile for mileage reimbursement.
+This is the standard rate for professional guardians and is less than most geriatric case managers.
 We do not have a minimum charge or mandatory minimum for time, we simply bill for the time we spend and we strive to be as efficient as possible.
-For people seeking to name us as Agent under Medical POA in their estate plans, we have an annual retainer fee of $500
+For people seeking to name us as Agent under Medical POA in their estate plans we charge $500 annually until such a time that our services are needed.
+This fee covers one in-person meeting and file maintenance.

 That’s what we’ve been doing all day, every day, for over a decade.
 Knowing how to communicate with people with dementia is one of the things that makes us so great at our job.